 The next day there is breakfast between 8 and 9 am.
 Simple but tasty!
 Then we sail for a few hours and stop in a lovely bay for a swim.
 The water is blue and so clear!
 These stops become a daily ritual.
-What I like about the swim stops is that in almost all cases you can swim to a rocky outcrop or beach somewhere, for a little walk (think about water shoes).
+What I like about these swim stops is that you can swim to a rocky outcrop or beach for a little walk (bring water shoes).
 If you don’t feel like doing this, you can float in one of the floaties around the boat or just sunbathe on the deck.

 Stari Grad (3)

 Today the Sail Croatia explorer cruise docks in the port of Stari Grad.
-Stari Grad is located on Hvar and is the less visited part of the island.
+Stari Grad is located on Hvar island and is a less visited town than Hvar.

 Immediately I fall in love with this little town, so friendly and pretty, and everywhere you look you see flowers.
-Also here you have time to walk around the numerous alleys, take pictures, shop in delis like Za Pod Zub Gourmet and walk into a small art space.
-Do not forget tto visit St Stephen’s Church and Tvrdalj, the former home/castle, of writer Petar Hektorovic, from the 16th century.
+Also here you have time to walk around the numerous alleys, take pictures, shop in delis like Za Pod Zub Gourmet and walk into small art spaces.
+Do not forget to visit St Stephen’s Church and Tvrdalj, the former home/castle, of writer Petar Hektorovic, from the 16th century.

-If you feel like going for a nice walk, you can hike to the Glavica – hill, the highest point of Stari Grad, within 20 minutes.
-Here is a large cross with a chapel which offers beautiful views over the Adriatic Sea and Stari Grad.
+If you feel like going for a nice walk, you can hike to the Glavica hill, the highest point of Stari Grad, within 20 minutes.
+Here is a large cross with a chapel offering beautiful views over the Adriatic Sea and Stari Grad.
 Along the way you see butterflies, hear lots of crickets and in my case also a snake flashed by.
 So pay attention!